 I recommend visiting Cebu on the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.

-Try to avoid the typhoon season in Cebu which is between August and October.
+Try to avoid the typhoon season which is between August and October.

 GETTING AROUND CEBU

-You can rent a scooter in Cebu City and Moalboal for as little as 300 pesos per day and make your own way around these two tourist destinations in Cebu.
+You can rent a scooter in Cebu City and Moalboal for as little as 300 pesos per day and make your own way around to the tourist destinations in Cebu.